charlie-tango/hooks/packages/useId/readme.md

 # useId

 Generate a deterministic id using a `ContextProvider`.
-Use this as a way of generating unique id's for input fields, or linking aria fields.
+Use this as a way of generating unique ids for input fields, or linking aria fields.

 > Checkout the [Storybook](https://ct-hooks.now.sh/?path=/story/useid--readme) demo.